yugabyte/yugabyte-db/docs/content/latest/tools/sql-workbench.md

 #### YugabyteDB

 Your YugabyteDB cluster should be up and running.
-To quickly create a local cluster, see [Quick Start](../../../quick-start/install).
+If you are new to YugabyteDB, you can quickly create a local cluster by following the steps in [Quick start](../../../quick-start/install).

-#### Java Runtime Environment (JRE)
+#### Java runtime environment (JRE)

 SQL Workbench/J requires a Java runtime (or JDK) for Java 8 or later.
-JDK and JRE installers for Linux, macOS, and Windows can be downloaded from [OpenJDK](http://jdk.java.net/), [AdoptOpenJDK](https://adoptopenjdk.net/), or [Azul Systems](https://www.azul.com/downloads/zulu-community/).
+JRE and JDK installers for Linux, macOS, and Windows can be downloaded from [OpenJDK](http://jdk.java.net/), [AdoptOpenJDK](https://adoptopenjdk.net/), or [Azul Systems](https://www.azul.com/downloads/zulu-community/).

-For details on the JRE requirements, see the Prerequisites section on the SQL Workbench/J [Getting started](http://www.sql-workbench.eu/getting-started.html) page.
+For details on the JRE requirements, see the prerequisites section in the SQL Workbench/J [Getting started](http://www.sql-workbench.eu/getting-started.html) page.

 #### PostgreSQL JDBC driver